krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 holds *unconditionally*.
-The key is that the quantities involved are *observer-relative*: the time tasks spend *within a finite observation window*, and the *activation rate* of tasks *over the window*, rather than the task-relative durations or steady-state arrival/departure rates used in the equilibrium form.
+The key is that the quantities involved are *observer-relative*: the time tasks spend *within a finite observation window*, and the *activation rate* of tasks *over the window*, rather than the task-relative durations or long-run arrival/departure rates assumed in the equilibrium form.

 Indeed, the difference between these two forms of the